 5 Major U-Turns: Brands That Have Ditched or Delayed Electric Car Plans

-Electric vehicles have been central to long‑term strategies across the automotive industry, with manufacturers investing heavily in electrification.
-But as demand fluctuates and infrastructure challenges persist, several major brands have revised their timelines.
-Many are now taking a more gradual approach, balancing EV development with continued investment in hybrid and petrol models.
+Electric vehicles have been central to long-term strategies across the automotive industry.
+However, as demand fluctuates and infrastructure challenges persist, several major manufacturers are adjusting their timelines.

 Mercedes-Benz